Business Activity Monitoring (BAM) with Complex Business Event Processing (BEP/CEP)

 High Performance!

-RME-RETE uses compile-time analysis to build efficient run-time rule activation and evaluation environment.
+RME-EP uses compile-time analysis to build efficient run-time rule activation and evaluation environment.
 Rules are activated very efficiently.
 Facts are also managed and fetched using fast binary search techniques.
 Note that with binary search techniques, fetching a fact out of 1 million facts takes 20 only comparative steps at the worst case.
-High performance is the theme of RME-RETE!
+High performance is the theme of RME-EP!

 Applications of BEP BAM

-BEP BAM or CAMEP powered by RME-RETE is ideally suited for many mission-critical real-time tasks.
+BEP BAM or CAMEP powered by RME-EP is ideally suited for many mission-critical real-time tasks.
 The robustness of the rule specification language combined with advanced predictive modeling provides a superb platform for RTE applications.
 Real-time applications need high processing ratios.
 Embedded deployment of applications will provide the needed speed, if SOAP/SOA based deployment cannot meet!
-Applications of RME-RETE may include;
+Applications of RME-EP may include;

 • Automated data mining.